OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     ```

 1. The actions array will contain objects that define the actions to be invoked.
 Here is an example.
-    ```javascript
+    ```json
     {
         "actions": [
             {
                 "id": "SHOWTASKPANE",
                 "type": "ExecuteFunction",
-                "name": "Show taskpane for add-in"
+                "name": "Show task pane for add-in"
             },
             {
                 "id": "HIDETASKPANE",
                 "type": "ExecuteFunction",
-                "name": "Hide taskpane for add-in"
+                "name": "Hide task pane for add-in"
             }
         ]
     }
     ```

-   Note the following about this markup:
+   Use the following guidelines when specifying the JSON to describe your custom keyboard shortcuts:

    - The property names `id` and `name` are mandatory.
    - The `id` property is used by extension points (such as shortcuts in next step) to determine what action to invoke using a keyboard shortcut.
    - The `name` property must be a user friendly string describing the action.
 It must be a combination of the characters A - Z, a - z, 0 - 9, and the punctuation marks "-", "_", and "+".
-   - The `type` property is optional, currently only `ExecuteFunction` type is supported.
+   - The `type` property is optional.
+Currently only `ExecuteFunction` type is supported.

 1. The shortcuts array will contain objects that map key combinations onto actions.
 Here is an example.